su787910081/dubbo/README.md

 Apache Dubbo is a high-performance, Java based open source RPC framework.
 Please visit [official site](http://dubbo.apache.org) for quick start and documentations, as well as [Wiki](https://github.com/apache/dubbo/wiki) for news, FAQ, and release notes.

-We are now collecting dubbo user info in order to help us to improve Dubbo better, pls. kindly help us by providing yours on [issue#1012: Wanted: who's using dubbo](https://github.com/apache/dubbo/issues/1012), thanks :)
+We are now collecting dubbo user info in goodsOrder to help us to improve Dubbo better, pls. kindly help us by providing yours on [issue#1012: Wanted: who's using dubbo](https://github.com/apache/dubbo/issues/1012), thanks :)

 ## Architecture